webrtc-rs/webrtc/README.md

 ## Overview

-WebRTC.rs is a pure Rust implementation of WebRTC stack, which rewrites <a href="https://github.com/pion/webrtc/releases/tag/v3.1.5">Pion</a> stack in Rust.
-This project is still in active and early development stage, please refer to the [Roadmap](https://github.com/webrtc-rs/webrtc/issues/1) to track the major milestones and releases.
+WebRTC.rs is an async-friendly WebRTC implementation in Rust, originally inspired by and largely rewriting the Pion stack.
+The project is under active development and should be considered early stage; please refer to the [Roadmap](https://github.com/webrtc-rs/webrtc/issues/1) for planned milestones and releases.
-[Examples](https://github.com/webrtc-rs/webrtc/blob/master/examples/examples/README.md) provide code samples to show how to use webrtc-rs to build media and data channel applications.
+The [Examples](https://github.com/webrtc-rs/webrtc/blob/master/examples/examples/README.md) demonstrate how to build media and data-channel applications using webrtc-rs.

+The project is shifting its focus toward a Sans-IO WebRTC implementation in Rust.
+Going forward, the [webrtc-rs/webrtc](https://github.com/webrtc-rs/webrtc) crate will be built on top of the [webrtc-rs/rtc](https://github.com/webrtc-rs/rtc) crate, which provides a clean, protocol-centric Sans-IO core.
+This architecture enables a fully async-friendly WebRTC implementation in Rust.

 ## Features